ChrisCarleton/BottomTime-Core/docs/Friends.md

 HTTP Status Code | Details
 ----- | -----
 **204 No Content** | The call succeeded and the friend request was created.
+**400 Bad Request** | The request failed because the friend request already exists or the user has reached the friend limit.
+An exception will be made if the friend request exists but has already been rejected.
+In this case it is simply re-opened.
 **403 Forbidden** | The request was rejected because the current user does not have permission to modify the indicated user's friends.
 **404 Not Found** | The request failed because the user specified in the **username** route parameter does not exist or the user specified in **friendName** route parameter does not exist.
 **500 Server Error** | An internal server error occurred.
 Log information will be provided in the [Error](General.md#error-object) object for troubleshooting.